rvnash/richkbd/doc/buildguide.md

 #### A. LEDS

 I'm told that the Neopixel LEDS are liable to be damaged by excessive heat.
 So turn down your iron, and pause between pads to let the heat disipate.
 Also, these may just barely fit in the holes, so you may need to push them in a bit.
 Finally, place them with the LED side facing away from the component side.
 This is the "up" direction when the keyboard is complete.
 And orient the leads so that the one with the *clipped corner* is the GND lead.
-There are 42 LEDS
+This is a little difficult to see in the photo below, so take a look at the [datasheet](https://cdn-shop.adafruit.com/product-files/4960/4960_SK6812MINI-E_REV02_EN.pdf) to see a line drawing.

 ![Picture of LED w/ ground marked](https://i.imgur.com/l10TsX8.jpg)

-Because the LEDs all communicate serially, if there is a failure of one, it will take out all of the rest of them in the chain.
+Because the LEDs all communicate serially, if there is a failure of one, it will take out all of the following LEDS in the chain.
 See the picture for the order in which the LEDs are connected, 1 through 42.

 ![Picture of board w/ numbers on the LEDs](https://i.imgur.com/7ZMOJrj.jpg)